swrjsingh/Envision2025MenteesTasks/Exercise1/Exercise1.md

       - Add red pepper flakes to taste
       - Include one minced garlic clove
    ```
-3. Your mentors, Swaraj and Visruth point out there's a typo in `mentor-classic-carbonara.md` that needs urgent fixing.
+3. Your mentors, Swaraj and Vishruth point out there's a typo in `mentor-classic-carbonara.md` that needs urgent fixing.
    Each mentee has been assigned a specific typo to fix:
    - Aryan: Fix "chese" to "cheese" in Description
    - Deepthi: Fix "spagheti" to "spaghetti" in Ingredients